John Burgon: Biography

 In 1867 Burgon was appointed Gresham Professor of Divinity.
 In 1871 he published a defence of the genuineness of the twelve last verses of the Gospel of Mark.
 He then began an attack on the proposal for a new lectionary for the Church of England, based largely upon his objections to the principles for determining the authority of manuscript readings in the Greek New Testament adopted by Brooke Foss Westcott and Fenton John Anthony Hort.
 Westcott and Hort led the team producing the Revised Version of the Bible.
 Burgon assailed Westcott & Hort in a memorable 1881 article in the Quarterly Review, and collected his Quarterly Review articles and pamphlets into books, such as "The Revision Revised", in which he denounced Westcott and Hort for elevating "one particular manuscript,—namely the C (Vatican Codex (B)), which, for some unexplained reason, it is just now the fashion to regard with superstitious deference".
 He found their primary manuscript to be "the reverse of trustworthy."

 Protests against the inclusion of Unitarian Dr Vance Smith among the revisers, against the nomination of Dean Stanley to be select preacher in the University of Oxford, and against the address in favour of toleration in the matter of ritual, followed in succession.
 In 1876 Burgon was made the Dean of Chichester.

+At Oxford, Rev. Charles Henry Waller came under Burgon's influence.

 Burgon's two-volume biography was written by Meyrick Goulburn and published in 1892.
 He has been described as a high churchman of the type prevalent before the rise of the Tractarian school.
 His collection of transcripts from the Greek Fathers, illustrating the text of the New Testament, was bequeathed to the British Museum.
 The British Library holds a collation of his Greek gospel manuscripts (MSS) and New Testament index.